cathei/Svelto.ECS.Schema/docs/basic-state-machines.md

     }
 }
 ```
-Note that here, IRow must include inner `IIndexedRow` and `ISelectorRow<T>`s to use in Transitions and Conditions.
+Note that here, IRow must include inner `IIndexedRow` and `IEntityRow<T>`s to use in Transitions and Conditions.
 It is important to manually do this, so you can ensure any Rows using State Machine will have all those Components.

 By calling `FromState.AddTransition(ToState)` you define a Transition.
 You also should add Condition for Transition to happen, by calling `AddCondition`.
 Conditions take a lambda with single `ref IEntityComponent` parameter and `bool` return value.